Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions

 \begin{remark} \rm

 Following the discussion of Remark (iv) in Subsection \ref{SEC1:2}, one might attempt to implement an analogous construction of weighted Gaussian measure in the case of NLW with a higher order nonlinearity or in higher dimensions.
 Higher order nonlinearities would result in a higher power of the regular part of the renormalized energy, while the singular part would remain quadratic, i.e.~$(D^s u)^2$.
 Thus, the construction of these measures seems tractable.
-This is in sharp contrast with the construction of the $\Phi_3^{2n}$ measures, where higher order nonlinearities result in higher powers of distributions which makes the construction of such measures impossible (for $n \geq 3$).
-Higher dimensions would result in a more singular quadratic part.
+This is in sharp contrast with the construction of the $\Phi_3^{2n}$ measures, where higher order nonlinearities result in higher powers of distributions which makes the construction of such measures unclear (for $n \geq 3$).
+On the other hand, higher dimensions in our case would result in a more singular quadratic part.

 \end{remark}